-- Do not sit with your legs crossed.
+- Again, do not sit with your legs crossed.

 Do not smoke.
 If you do, ask your doctor for help quitting.

-Drink at least 6 - 8 cups of liquid a day, if your doctor says it is okay.
+Drink at least 6 to 8 cups of liquid a day, if your doctor says it is OK.

 - Do not add extra salt to your food.